*Please note - Nikki is on leave for 2025

 Background

-Nikki’s specific research focus is policing; evident from her teaching in policing focused units, and her research profile which evidences strong collaboration with industry partners such as the Western Australia Police Force.
+Nikki’s specific area of interest is policing; evident from her teaching in policing focused units, and her research profile which evidences strong collaboration with industry partners such as the Western Australia Police Force.
 Nikki is passionate about conducting collaborative research that is of practical benefit to industry stakeholders.
 She has conducted various research projects about police use of force, issues related to police integrity and the use of intelligence in policing.

 Nikki has supervised a number of Honours students on topics such as police perceptions of Internal Affairs units, perceptions of body-worn camera footage and public perceptions of vigilantism.
 Nikki’s current HDR students are examining the perceived effectiveness of oversight agencies, police officer responses to wrongdoing and the influence of cultural values on juror decision-making.